ay2306/SIG-2018/README.md

 - Platform to prove yourself
 ## What we will cover?
 1. Introduction to why algorithms are important and why they are important part of being a Computer Programmer
-2. Big-O, Big-theta, Big-Ohmega Notations
+2. Big-O, Big-theta, Big-Ohmega Notations this includes time complexity and space complexity and also way to avoid tle error in program
 3. Problem format
     - Problem statement
     - Input